hoodiecrow/karel/README.md

 ### Calling native functions
 There are some problems with native functions, e.g. how runtime errors in one break the interpreter and cause a segfault, leaving curses unterminated.
 I need to propagate the error to the run function and return from that with a runtime error result.
 I could scrap the native function method and compile functions like `world` to bytecodes to run entirely inside the VM, but for now I'm trying out the option of adding a special ERR value and modifying `callValue` to examine the result of the native function before pushing it on the stack.
 If the return value is the ERR value, `callValue` returns false, causing `run` to end with an RTE.
 If the return value is any other value, it is pushed on the stack and `callValue` returns normally.

-## Extending the vocabulary
-New pseudo-instructions, such as 'right', can be added by creating Lox functions.
-The grammar of Lox demands that they are executed as a function call, using the `()` operator.
-The body of a Lox function is always a block, so there is no limitation as in original Karel where the new instruction has a single instruction in its body.

 ## Acknowledgements
 clox belongs to Robert Nystrom.
 Karel the Robot was designed by Richard E. Pattis.